Kurama622/FloatRun/README.md

 ## FloatRun
-`FloatRun` is a Neovim plugin that lets you run you code in float window.
+`FloatRun` is a minimize Neovim plugin that lets you run you code in float window.

 ![FloatRun](https://gitee.com/svegeta/screenshot/raw/master/FloatRun.png)